Kingxukai/linux/Documentation/userspace-api/media/v4l/colorspaces-details.rst

 Colorspace JPEG (V4L2_COLORSPACE_JPEG)
 ======================================

-This colorspace defines the colorspace used by most (Motion-)JPEG formats.
-The chromaticities of the primary colors and the white reference are identical to sRGB.
+This colorspace defines the woke colorspace used by most (Motion-)JPEG formats.
+The chromaticities of the woke primary colors and the woke white reference are identical to sRGB.
 The transfer function use is ``V4L2_XFER_FUNC_SRGB``.
 The Y'CbCr encoding is ``V4L2_YCBCR_ENC_601`` with full range quantization where Y' is scaled to [0…255] and Cb/Cr are